BlackReaperSK/auto-reapair/README.md

 # 🔗 Usage

-- The script has been tested on linux (Ubuntu) and a linux port will soon be made
+- The script has been tested on linux (Ubuntu) and a windows port will soon be made
 - First, it will check if you already have ADB-Tools and Fastboot, if you don't, don't worry, it will download it for you
 - Second, it will ask you if you want to download the ROM to your device (highly recommended, as it comes from a fully updated mirror)
 - Enter the Product/Variant found on your device's Fastboot screen, or in the box itself, so the script can find the appropriate ROM